Config

 instanceDefaults.tabEvictionPolicyreject, close_oldest, close_lru

-multiInstance.strategysimple, explicit, simple-autorestart
+multiInstance.strategysimple, explicit, simple-autorestart, always-on, no-instance

 multiInstance.allocationPolicyfcfs, round_robin, random